-(Position in Queue may be lost by not offering Access Agreement) Any Access Seeker that does not, within 20 Business Days after DBCT Management gives the Access Seeker a notice under Section 5.4(h)(4), deliver to DBCT Management a signed conditional Access Agreement in accordance with the invitation notice referred to in Section 5.4(h)(4):
+(Position in Queue may be lost by not offering Access Agreement) Any Access Seeker that does not, within 20 Business Days after DBCT Management gives the Access Seeker a notice under Section 5.4(i)(4), deliver to DBCT Management a signed conditional Access Agreement in accordance with the invitation notice referred to in Section 5.4(i)(4):

-may, subject to Section 5.4(h)(6), be removed by DBCT Management from the Queue, in which case the Access Seeker’s Access Application will be taken to have been rejected and the Access Application negotiation process for that Access Seeker will be discontinued; or
+may, subject to Section 5.4(i)(6), be removed by DBCT Management from the Queue, in which case the Access Seeker’s Access Application will be taken to have been rejected and the Access Application negotiation process for that Access Seeker will be discontinued; or

-will not, if DBCT Management does not remove the Access Seeker from the Queue, lose its place in the Queue (although if DBCT Management executes an Access Agreement offered by any other Access Seeker pursuant to this Section 5.4(h), that Access Seeker will, subject to Section 5.4(h)(11), no longer be in the Queue in respect of the tonnage the subject of that Access Agreement) and the Access Application negotiation process for the Access Seeker will otherwise continue in accordance with Part 5 of this Undertaking.
+will not, if DBCT Management does not remove the Access Seeker from the Queue, lose its place in the Queue (although if DBCT Management executes an Access Agreement offered by any other Access Seeker pursuant to this Section 5.4(i), that Access Seeker will, subject to Section 5.4(i)(11), no longer be in the Queue in respect of the tonnage the subject of that Access Agreement) and the Access Application negotiation process for the Access Seeker will otherwise continue in accordance with Part 5 of this Undertaking.

-(Considerations regarding removal from Queue) In considering whether to remove an Access Seeker from the Queue under section 5.4(h)(5)(A), DBCT Management will have regard to the extent to which the additional Annual Contract Tonnage that will be facilitated by the contemplated Terminal Capacity Expansion is reasonably required to provide the Access rights sought by the Access Seeker.
+(Considerations regarding removal from Queue) In considering whether to remove an Access Seeker from the Queue under Section 5.4(i)(5)(A), DBCT Management will have regard to the extent to which the additional Annual Contract Tonnage that will be facilitated by the contemplated Terminal Capacity Expansion is reasonably required to provide the Access rights sought by the Access Seeker.

-(Amendments to Access Application) An Access Seeker may not amend its Access Application during the 40 Business Day period which commences on the date the Access Seeker receives a notice from DBCT Management under Section 5.4(h)(4).
+(Amendments to Access Application) Except as provided in Section 5.4(i)(4), an Access Seeker may not amend its Access Application during the 40 Business Day period which commences on the date the Access Seeker receives a notice from DBCT Management under Section 5.4(i)(4).

-(Acceptance of offers in order of priority in Queue) If, during the 20 Business Day period following the giving of a notice referred to in Section 5.4(h)(4) one or more of the Access Seekers in the Queue:
+(Acceptance of offers in order of priority in Queue) If, during the 20 Business Day period following the giving of a notice referred to in Section 5.4(i)(4) one or more of the Access Seekers in the Queue:

 delivers to DBCT Management such signed copies of an Access Agreement; and

-provides any Security required by DBCT Management (or the circumstances in Section 5.4(h)(9) apply),
+provides any Security required by DBCT Management (or the circumstances in Section 5.4(i)(9) apply),

 DBCT Management will then give priority to the Access Seeker so doing which has the highest ranking in the Queue and (subject to there being sufficient Available System Capacity should the Terminal Capacity Expansion the subject of the condition precedent proceed) will execute their conditional Access Agreement.
 DBCT Management will then repeat the process down the Queue with each successive Access Seeker (if any) which has delivered such a signed conditional Access Agreement and any relevant Security during the 20 Business Day period.

-(Issues with provision of Security requested) If an Access Seeker is unable to provide the Security required by DBCT Management within the 20 Business Day period referred to in Section 5.4(h)(8) (or, by the fifth Business Day of the 20 Business Day period referred to in Section 5.4(h)(8), disputes DBCT Management’s entitlement to the Security requested), the Access Agreement to be executed will be modified so that it is a further condition precedent to it becoming effective that such Security is provided to DBCT Management within 20 Business Days after the Execution Date (or, if so disputed, a Security which the QCA determines to be fair is provided within 20 Business Days after the QCA makes that determination), and the “Effective Date” will be adjusted accordingly.
+(Issues with provision of Security requested) If an Access Seeker is unable to provide the Security required by DBCT Management within the 20 Business Day period referred to in Section 5.4(i)(8) (or, by the fifth Business Day of the 20 Business Day period referred to in Section 5.4(i)(8), the Access Seeker disputes DBCT Management’s entitlement to the Security requested), the Access Agreement to be executed will be modified so that it is a further condition precedent to it becoming effective that such Security is provided to DBCT Management within 20 Business Days after the Execution Date (or, if so disputed, a Security which the QCA determines to be fair is provided within 20 Business Days after the QCA makes that determination), and the “Effective Date” will be adjusted accordingly.